Why Sleazy Sales Tricks Don’t Work

 Of course, it wasn’t what it seemed.

-The truth behind it was that the answers to the survey would tell us whether the client was recruiting or likely to recruit in the near future, how big their team, and how big his or her recruitment budget was.
+The truth was that the answers to the survey would tell us whether the client was recruiting, or likely to recruit in the near future, how big their team was, and how big their recruitment budget was.
 Then bingo!
-If they sounded like a dream client we would try to arrange a meeting – and of course the client would agree much more readily now that rapport had been developed over the 10 minutes of the survey questions.
-The aim of the call of course was nothing to do with the survey, it was to win business.
-In fact, I remember the moment when, naïve and incredulous, I challenged my manager and discovered that there was no such survey!
-I couldn’t feel the same way about the ruse after that and stopped using it – it was my first and last period of success in using a “sleazy sales trick”.
+If they sounded like a dream client we would try to arrange a meeting – and of course the client would agree much more readily now that rapport had been developed over the 10-15 minutes of the survey questions.

 1. It’s Uncomfortable